-- Secretary Main lead of ASSA. he's a very busy man but is very interested in our work and will always respond when called.
-Please make sure you meet him early on. - O Banumathy warden for girls'hostel also great for helping with daily things if you have questions. - o Canteen 'Mami' she runs the show at the Canteen she wants you to be happy so if you need anything... just ask. - o Reception they can connect you with anyone site at any time.
-This is also where you go for a gate pass. - Saminathan- Auto driver.
-Ask Ram to add Saminathan number on the team cell phone.
-Round trip to Tenkasi should cost about 300-350INR (this includes having driver wait for you and take you to multiple stops.
+- Secretary Main lead of ASSA.
+He is a very busy man but is very interested in our work and will always respond when called.
+Please make sure you meet him early on. - O Banumathy warden for girls' hostel also great for helping with daily things if you have questions. - For any food request or modification, you can contact Mrs. Pushpa (Mobile Number: 9840136170) - Reception they can connect you with anyone site at any time.
+This is also where you go for a gate pass.

-Note: If there is any delay in your project or work because of ASSA Staff - you should inform Ram so that he canassist you to get it done faster.
+Note: If there is any delay in your project or work because of ASSA Staff - you should inform Ram so that he can assist you to get it done faster.